 We have developed a system to maintain the highest level of client service based on prompt and regular communication.
 Formalized procedures exist to address our clients’ concerns and inquiries.
 Our divorce lawyers strive to identify client concerns early and resolve them.
 This effort includes the use of a written survey sent to each client monthly, a practice we have employed for over 30 years.

-The goal of our firm is to accept clients whose objectives can realistically be achieved and to provide the highest quality legal service in the most cost-effective manner possible.
-Our objective is to create a relationship with each client that extends long after the conclusion of the divorce case.
-We seek to resolve cases in the shortest time period possible consistent with thorough preparation and successful results.
-The firm’s future existence is dependent upon Orange County Family Law referrals.
+Our goal is to accept clients whose divorce objectives can realistically be achieved and to provide the highest quality legal service in the most cost-effective manner possible.
+Our objective is to create a relationship with each client that extends long after the conclusion of the divorce.
+We seek to resolve divorces in the shortest time period possible consistent with thorough preparation and successful results.
+The firm’s future existence is dependent upon Orange County Divorce referrals.
 We are acutely aware that client referrals will occur only if superior service is provided throughout the divorce.

-We understand how important your family law matter is to you and act accordingly.
+We understand how important your divorce matter is to you and act accordingly.

 The quality of legal services is determined by many factors.
-One such factor is continuing family law legal education.
-Our divorce lawyers have multiple weekly in-house educational meetings, often including guest speakers that generally address complex and high net worth issues.
+One such factor is continuing divorce legal education.
+Our divorce lawyers have multiple weekly in-house educational meetings, often including guest speakers that generally address complex and high net worth divorcerelated issues.
 We demand excellence from ourselves and that involves a rigorous firm-wide passion for continuing family law education.
 It is highly unlikely that any firm of 15 divorce lawyers participates in and attends more divorce related seminars than we do.
-The importance of staying current on the most recent family law cases and statutes, legal trends, and judicial thinking in the Orange County Family Law Courts cannot be overvalued.
+The importance of staying current on the most recent divorce cases and statutes, legal trends, and judicial thinking in the Orange County Divorce Courts cannot be overvalued.
 Click here to see a partial list of the continuing legal education seminars and conferences participated in and/or attended by our divorce lawyers in the last several years.
-Our firm is unsurpassed relative to the depth of the family law education of its lawyers.
-In most years, we spend over $100,000 per year on family law related seminars and related costs.
+Our firm is unsurpassed relative to the depth of the divorce education of its lawyers.
+In most years, we spend over $100,000 per year on divorce related seminars and related costs.

-We limit our practice to cases filed in Orange County.
-It is our belief that it is in our client’s best interest to retain Orange County counsel.
-There are many nuances in family law.
-It is important for a divorce lawyer to know the local practices and the rules followed in Orange County.
+We limit our practice to divorces filed in Orange County.
+It is our belief that it is in our client’s best interest to retain Orange County divorce lawyers.
+There are many nuances in divorce law.
+It is important for a divorce lawyer to know the local practices and the rules followed by the judges in Orange County Superior Court.
 This knowledge can impact strategy and settlement positions in a divorce.

 - Project Youth (formerly Orange County Bar Foundation)